Copies of the book will be available at the Dole Library a month before the discussion.

 Move beyond Word 2007 basics in this intermediate-level class.
-If you have mastered basic computer skills and want to learn to create a table, merge letters or lists, we will get you comfortable on this mighty word processing program.
+If you have mastered basic computer skills and want to learn to create a table or merge letters or lists, we will get you comfortable with this mighty word-processing program.

 Each month we'll ask you to make two recipes from a designated cookbook: we'll choose the first recipe and ask you to make it at home; you choose the second and bring it to our discussion to share.
 We'll meet to discuss both recipes and to sample the one you chose.
 We'll have a potluck of tasty treats!

 This month's selection is "Jerusalem" by Yotam Ottolenghi and Sami Tamimi, and our recipe choice is Mejadra.
 Copies of the book are available at Maze Branch Library one month prior to the event.